uwedot/files/README.md

 # files
-files compressed to save size
+files are compressed to save size